 Traditionally held on the last Saturday in September, the AFL grand final is the culmination of the whole 22 round AFL season.
 Each year, 100,000 screaming fans pack the Melbourne Cricket Ground to cheer on their favourite team.

 Pre-match entertainment can be hit and miss (do i dare bring up Meat Loaf…), but the atmosphere is always electric.
 The whole of Melbourne stops for the day; pubs are jam packed and BBQs work overtime.

 The annual highlight of Melbourne’s horse racing scene, the main races are held at Flemington racecourse.
 A veritable delight of fashion, betting and fillies, there are four big days.

-Derby Day kicks off the carnival, with racegoers wearing black and white on the first Saturday of November.
+Derby Day kicks off the Spring Racing Carnival, with racegoers wearing black and white on the first Saturday of November.
 All of Melbourne stops for Melbourne Cup on the first Tuesday of November.
 There is even a public holiday throughout Victoria to mark the occasion.